supcik/academic-www/content/docs/widgets.md

 This means that if you want to use multiple instances of a widget, each widget will be assigned a unique ID based on the filename that you set.
 You can then use that ID for linking, like in the above example.

-## Using the custom widget
+### Remove a widget from the homepage

+If you do not require a particular widget, you can simply delete any associated files from the `content/home/` folder.

+To remove a navigation link from the top of the page, remove the associated `[[menu.main]]` entry in `config.toml`.

+### Positioning widgets

+The order that the homepage widgets are displayed in is defined by the `weight` parameter in each of the files in the `content/home/` directory.
+The widgets are displayed in ascending order of their `weight`, so you can simply edit the `weight` parameters as desired.

+### Developing a new widget

+Details will be added here to guide developers on creating custom widgets using HTML and CSS.

+You may also be interested in the [custom widget]({{< relref "widgets.md#custom" >}}).

+## Custom

 You can use the custom widget to create your own home page sections.

 Simply duplicate (copy/paste) and rename the example *teaching* file at `content/home/teaching.md`.
 Then edit the section title, weight (refer to *Ordering sections* below), and content as desired.
+You may write your widget content in Markdown, shortcodes, or even HTML.

 You may also wish to add a navigation link to the top of the page that points to the new section.
 This can be achieved by adding something similar to the following lines to your `config.toml`, where the URL will consist of the first title word in lowercase: